 The Zaslon is operated by the weapons system officer who sits in the rear cockpit, and it can also be used to receive signals from early warning radar as well as airborne warning and control systems.

-It employs a radio antenna that can be moved electronically via digital processing signaling, which means it is faster and more accurate than mechanical steering.
+It employs a radio antenna that can be moved electronically via digital processing signalling, which means it is faster and more accurate than mechanical steering.
 The electronic system also means that the antennae can use the full diameter of the fuselage to maximize operational range.

 The MiG-31 is incredibly sensitive to its surroundings, being engineered with several advanced sensor systems.
 It has a track-while scan (TWS) radar which enables it to detect radar devices emitting radio waves in the air or on the ground, and an infrared search and track (IRST) system which gives it the ability to pick up infra-red rays produced by jet aircraft and helicopters.